bitdessin/PyDAIR/docs/casestudies.rst

 Then, we use :command:`pydair stats` command to summarize the analysis results.
-All summarized data are saved into :file:`results` directory with prefix `stats`. and the summarized report were created (:download:`humanhiv_report.html`).
+All summarized data are saved into :file:`results` directory with prefix `hiv`. and the summarized report were created (:download:`hiv.report.html`).

 .. code-block:: bash

     pydair stats -i ./results/SRR654171.vdj.pydair ./results/SRR654169.vdj.pydair \
                  -n N152 IAVI84 \
-                 -o ./results/stats \
+                 -o ./results/hiv \
                  --estimate-vdj-combination